ykk136/klogg/DOCUMENTATION.md

 Sometimes in log files there are text in base64 encoding, unformatted xml/json, etc. For such cases *klogg* provides Scratchpad tool.
-Text can be copied to this window and transformed to human readable form.
+Text can be copied to this window and transformed to human-readable form.

 New tabs can be opened in Scratchpad using `Ctrl+N` hotkey.